tomasmark79/MarkWareVCMake/README.md

     "Install 📌",           - CMake: --build --target install "Licenses 📜",          - CMake: --build --target write-licenses

-                            [ the same as above but splited for ony St. or Lib.]
+                            [ the same as above but splited for only St. or Lib.]
     "Build Standalone",
     "Rebuild Standalone",
     "Configure Standalone",